 The SENT output data are sampled 33 ticks prior to the start of the SCN nibble.
 If beginning a new serial message, it is also composed at this time.
 This is detailed in Figure 20.
 In the figure, Data 1 and Data 5 are sent out.
 Others are discarded.

+Sample time of the SENT serial message, SCN, and data nibbles.
 Serial message is only sampled after previous serial message was sent.

 Figure 20: SENT Frame Sample Timing

 SENT Output Rate